captbaritone/webamp/packages/webamp-modern/src/maki/maki-bytecode.md

 4. Two u16s (A and B) indicating the initial value of the variable if it is a boolean or primitive.
 If it's a boolean, then A is the value.
 If it's an int, A is the value.
 5. Two mystery u16s (or maybe a u32??)
 6. A u8 boolean representing "global"
+7. If the version number extracted from the header is greater than 22 (i.e. 23)
-7. A u8 boolean representing "system" (no idea what this is used for)
+   - A u8 boolean representing "system" (no idea what this is used for)

 ### 5. Strings